 - Also add raisins and cashews.
 Or you can stuff them in the koftas.

-- Deep fry in hot oil on a medium flame until crisp and golden.
+- Slide the koftas one by one gently to the hot oil.
+Deep fry on a medium flame until crisp and golden.
+Remove them to a steel colander or plate.

 Assembling malai kofta

-- Place the koftas in the gravy and pour 1 tbsp of cream.
+- Cool the malai koftas slightly.
+Place them in the gravy and pour 1 tbsp of cream.

 - Garnish malai kofta with coriander leaves if desired.